GoodCartel/Land/README.md

 **6. Government:** Smart contracts can be used in voting systems, identity verification, and other government processes to increase transparency, security, and efficiency.

 **7. Gaming and Sports:** Smart contracts can be used to create transparent and secure gaming and sports betting platforms, reducing the risk of fraud and ensuring fair play.

+**8. Digital collectibles:** Smart contracts can form digital ledgers which hold digital collectibles, such as NFTs.

 ## 2. Introduction to Solidity and the Ethereum Virtual Machine (EVM) environment